SLA

 SLA Indicators

 SLA Settings define the maximum First Response time and the Secondary Response time an agent must meet to avoid an SLA Breach.
-The first response SLA will have a “1” in the SLA icon, while the SLA for the secondary response will have a “2” in it.
+The first response SLA will have a “1” in the SLA icon, while the SLA for the secondary response will have a “2”.

 You can configure the system to display warnings based on the percentage of time remaining before a breach.
 The SLA icon will turn yellow as a warning or orange for critical urgency, indicating the time left until a breach.
 Hovering over the icon reveals the exact time remaining.